 Last payday, I got in the office too early so I decided to take some walk and window shopping at Uptown Mall.
 The mall is just beside our office building(actually they were interconnected buildings).
-My usual spot is the National Bookstore for any malls that is the first place/shop I always tries to look for.
+My usual spot is the National Bookstore for any malls that is the first place/shop I always try to look for.

 I went there and tried to look for cheap items that I can buy.
 The National Bookstore at Uptown Mall has a very small range of brush pens, they don’t even have Tombow or Zig.
 My favorite Pilot pens are not even available so I just checked all sections and tried to look for whatever.
-That’s the bad thing about me, when I have extra money I tend to look for something to buy any item that would cost less than 300.
+That’s the bad thing about me when I have extra money I tend to look for something to buy any item that would cost less than 300.

 So I saw a bunch of old journal stocks like they were on sale but the price knocked me down because they were expensive for their presentation.
 They have Rhodia sketch pads and Moleskine ruled journals there, which is something I couldn’t find at the National Bookstore of SM Bacoor.
 I just gave you a tip about it in case you’re trying to look for one.

-This post isn’t really about my journey in digging in to the National Bookstore of uptown Mall(I just realized that), this is really about the cool items I bought there.
+This post isn’t really about my journey in digging into the National Bookstore of uptown Mall(I just realized that), this is really about the cool items I bought there.
 They’re good items and very affordable.
 Take note that I’m not an advertiser of these stores and product I just really wanted to share it.

-1. VECO Sparkling Note
+1. VECO Sparkling Notes

-- It is hardbound with this glittery design – Usually this kind of notebooks messes your hands with glitters, but amazingly this one gives you a very minimal amount of glitters and it looks like the dust of eye shadow.
+- It is hardbound with this glittery design – Usually, this kind of notebooks messes your hands with glitters, but amazingly this one gives you a very minimal amount of glitters and it looks like the dust of eye shadow.
 You won’t be noticing it if I didn’t even say it.
 I really hated glittered items because of what it leaves my hands but this one is fine.

 - Unlined Cream Paper – The paper is quite thick and cream colored.
 The paper is smooth for writing and drawing, I’m not sure though if it will work for water coloring.
-But if you’ll check on the photos it has a minimal ghosting when I used a marker.
+But if you’ll check on the photos it has minimal ghosting when I used a marker.

-- Very handy – I’m not good with sizes of paper but I saw on the price tag that the size is 5.12×7.48 i, so it’s like in between of A5 and A6.
+- Very handy – I’m not good with sizes of paper but I saw on the price tag that the size is 5.12×7.48 I, so it’s like in between of A5 and A6.
 It has 50 pages, so it’s very compact.

 2. Lil’ Hands Coloring Pens

 I’ve been so interested with calligraphy to the point that I’ve watched several videos on how to do it.
 Though I find it isn’t really for me, I still try to collect affordable items to use for practicing.
 One of the tools(for calligraphy) I saw online the most aside from brush pens is the Crayola Markers.
-This Lil’ hands coloring pen is a good start up alternative for Crayola Markers.
-The price is cheap to be honest, it’s just less than 90 PHP.
+This Lil’ hands coloring pen is a good start-up alternative for Crayola Markers.
+The price is cheap, to be honest, it’s just less than 90 PHP.
 I imagine how far would be the price difference for Crayola Markers, I really haven’t seen one.

-I find it hard to use, maybe because I really don’t know how, but for people who has a background in doing calligraphy, I think they may be able to use it just fine.
+I find it hard to use, maybe because I really don’t know how, but for people who have a background in doing calligraphy, I think they may be able to use it just fine.
 I found an article for Lil hands color pens and they are able to use it properly for calligraphy and the results are really nice.

 I love the fact that it doesn’t bleed through the page next to it but maybe the Veco paper is just really nice and also the fact that it is so affordable.

 I have one negative comment about it though which is quite concerning, the tip of the marker is not really good.
-I’m not sure if I did something wrong with it, like maybe I used it too hard or maybe I hit the tip with the cap.
+I’m not sure if I did something wrong with it like maybe I used it too hard or maybe I hit the tip with the cap.
 It was fluffed out a bit or like it split off.
 Can’t find the right term but please see the photo below, maybe you can describe what happened to it.
 It does a tiny excess line because the damaged part of the tip is protruded, it is something that you may like or not.
 For me it looks fine it’s like an effect or something hehe.

 The thing is I bought it for practicing only, so even it’s not that high quality it’s fine.
 I just use one pen at a time anyway.
-But it is something that you may wanted to know.
+But it is something that you may want to know.